Timothy-Art/controlpanel/README.md

 `opts` is a list object that provides instructions on how to create the control panel.
 An example of how this opts list is structured can be found in the example folder.

-`factor_list` is a planned feature for adding in new factors.
-For now, leave it as NA.
+`factor_list` is a vector of factor names for when the user wants to add a new segment.
+These names will be made available in the add panel, and the control panel will dynamically remove added items from the list so as to not duplicate any segments.

 ## Shiny